Azure/terraform-cdk-constructs/API.md

 - *Type:* string

-The ID of this construct.
+The unique identifier for this instance of the Windows VM, used within the scope for reference.

 ---